microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 JDK | 1.7 or above
 Maven | 3.0 or above
 ## Quick Start
-1. Make sure you have already logged in.
+1. Make sure you have already authenticated in Azure.
 You can use the Azure CLI 2.0 for authentication.
 More authentication methods can be found [here](../docs/common-configuration.md).

    - Install the Azure CLI 2.0 by following the instructions in the [Install Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-azure-cli) article.
    - Run the following commands to log into your Azure subscription：